-Prior to submitting a land use application (e.g., subdivision, shoreline, revisions to shoreline management permits, Critical Area permits, variance, conditional use, binding
+Prior to submitting a land use application (e.g., subdivision, shoreline, revisions to shoreline management permits, Critical Area permits, variance, conditional use, binding site plans, and site-specific rezones consistent with the Port Townsend comprehensive plan), staff suggests applicants apply for public information and technical assistance.
+There are three types:

-- site plans, and site-specific rezones consistent with the Port Townsend comprehensive plan), staff suggests applicants apply for public information and technical assistance.
-There are three types: - 1.
-A "Customer Assistance Meeting" (CAM) is \$192 for the property owner (or potential purchaser or business with the property owner's permission).
-It is designed to assist a potential applicant through the development process by addressing general regulatory circumstances affecting a specific property.
+- 1. A "Customer Assistance Meeting" (CAM) is designed to assist a potential applicant through the development process by addressing general regulatory circumstances affecting a specific property.
 The information is presented orally, is general in nature and is based on the information provided by the applicant and on current City codes.
-A \$96 per hour fee will be charged for over two hours of staff time (including time to research the applicant's questions).
-One half of the \$192 base fee (\$96) may be credited to a subsequent associated pre-application if submitted within 12 months of the CAM.
+See PCD website for fees.).
+One half of the base fee may be credited to a subsequent associated preapplication if submitted within 12 months of the CAM.
 Meetings, either in person or by phone for those not able to attend the meeting, typically last a half-hour.
-A CAM is often the precursor to more formal preapplication meeting or technical conference. - 2.
-A "Pre-Application Conference" is typically \$288 but for major projects \$480 is charged, plus \$96 per additional staff hour (depending on the proposal) provides a written report including planning, building and general public works information pertinent to a specific development proposal.
+A CAM is often the precursor to more formal preapplication meeting or technical conference. - A "Pre-Application Conference" provides a written report including planning, building and general public works information pertinent to a specific development proposal.
 The purpose of a pre-application conference is to acquaint the applicant with the requirements of the Port Townsend Municipal Code and to allow an exchange of information and ideas based upon the applicant's preliminary sketch of the proposal.
-Issues commonly addressed at a pre-application conference include zoning requirements, the provision of utilities, street, access and frontage requirements, permitted uses, the permitting and construction process, timing, City fees and submittal requirements. - 3.
-A "Technical Conference" (\$480, plus \$96 per hour over five hours of staff time) is designed to provide the prospective home builder or developer with a preliminary estimate of potential development requirements for a specific site.
+Issues commonly addressed at a pre-application conference include zoning requirements, the provision of utilities, street, access and frontage requirements, permitted uses, the permitting and construction process, timing, City fees and submittal requirements.

+- 3. A "Technical Conference" tis designed to provide the prospective home builder or developer with a preliminary estimate of potential development requirements for a specific site.
 The completed application will be evaluated by the Public Works Department in concert with other departments of the City as appropriate.
 The technical conference provides public works requirements that remain valid for one year from the date of review.
-The technical conference is strongly encouraged and may be required by the public works director when streets and/or infrastructure is to be extended.
+The technical conference is strongly - encouraged and may be required by the public works director when streets and/or infrastructure is to be extended.